 Have you ever looked at your relationships and wondered what was missing?
 Perhaps you are like many of my single clients and have an active social life.
-You date often, yet wonder why you fail to find that special someone.
-Or, you're like some of my married clients, women who have found their life partner but realize they are in a marriage where love seems to be lost.
+You date often and wonder why you can't seem to find that special someone.
+I also work with married women who have found their life partner but realize they are in a marriage where love seems to be lost.

 Well, I have great news for you.
-If you would like to enhance your dating life, find a mate, or spark the fire within your marriage, this book was written for you.
-Over the past 16 years, I have spoken with thousands of women.
-I discovered some had excellent skills when interacting with men.
-They seemed to have certain characteristics that enabled them to effortlessly cast a spell over the men in their lives.
-From the outside, it appeared to be magic.

-However, in the following pages, I will describe to you what it is they know, and how you can act and think the same way as these women.
-Some suggestions will be practical, while others will be more abstract.
-Before we start, I have one request: as you begin applying these skills and insights to your life, please be patient.
+If you would like to enhance your dating life, get married or spark the fire within your marriage, this book was written for you.
+During the past 14 years, I have talked with thousands of women.
+Some of these are excellent in interacting with men.
+They seem to have certain characteristics that enable them to effortlessly cast a spell over the men in their life.
+From the outside, it appears to be magic.
+In the following pages, I will describe to you what it is they know and how you can act and think the same way as these women.
+Some suggestions will be very practical while others will be more abstract.
+Before you begin, I have one request; as you begin applying these skills and insights to your life, please be patient.
 It is going to take some time for you to feel comfortable with implementing these new skills.
-In fact, some of the concepts will be completely different from what you previously believed about men and relationships.
-This book will present several PRINCIPLES, which can apply to both single and married people, but also can be used separately, or in conjunction with one another.
+In fact, some of them will be totally different than what you have previously believed about men and relationships.

+This book will present several PRINCIPLES which can apply to both single and married people, and which can be used separately or in conjunction with one another.
 In other words, you don't have to view the advice in this book as an "all-or-nothing" type of plan.
-Simply read what I have to say, and, when you find a suggestion that seems to apply to your situation, try it.
+Simply read what I have to say, and when you find a suggestion that seems to apply to your situation, try it.

-Let me begin by stating something that will become obvious as you read this book: this book is for women.
-The suggestions, insights and the changes to be made (at least at first) need to be made by the woman in the relationship.
+Let me begin by stating something which will become very obvious as you read this book; this book is for women.
+The suggestions, insights and the changes to be made (at least at first) will need to be made by the women in the relationships.
 This is by no means because I, as a man, believe that women are at fault for all relationship problems.
 Nor do I feel that it should be the responsibility of the woman to always "fix" the problems in a relationship.
 It's just that in my years of practice as a therapist, I have noticed that women tend to be the ones who are primarily interested in the development and improvement of their relationships.

-It is far more common for me to see a woman in my office asking for advice as to how she should handle a particular relationship issue, than to see a man, or even a couple.
+It is far more common for me to see a woman in my office, asking for advice as to how she should handle a particular relationship issue, than to see a man, or even a couple.
 Women are simply more interested in the entire concept of relationship development.

 Most men view the relationship as, "Fine," until there is a blow up.
 In a relationship, the woman is typically the primary one who wants to improve, develop and constantly grow closer.
 She is continually seeking new ways to achieve this end, whether or not her chosen mate participates in her quest.